Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 despotic state ought to give us pause before immersing ourselves in the

-political process, let alone advocating rebellion against existing authorities.
+political processes of this fallen world order, let alone advocating rebellion

-Any calls for Christians to disobey an unpopular government or officeholder
+against existing authorities.
+Any calls for Christians to disobey an unpopular

-must be rebuffed, if for no other reason because Scripture requires it.
+government or officeholder must be rebuffed, if for no other reason because

 Christians must not disengage

-from the world, but rather they are to engage it with the biblical means
+from the world, but rather, to engage it with biblical means -

 self-sacrificial service of Jesus for others.